Digitaliko/sendvelo/_bmad-output/marketing/06-COLD-EMAIL-SEQUENCES.md

 One of our sales teams shared their results:

-Before SendVelo: 5 day average internal approval
+Before Thumbway: 5 day average internal approval
-After SendVelo: 2 hours average
+After Thumbway: 2 hours average

 They attributed this to:
 - Parallel reviews (Finance + Legal at same time)